swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 This release also improves compiler error messages so now if you make a syntax error in your template and the complier complains, you actually get a code-frame pointing to exactly where you made the mistake.
 A point worth highlighting is that this feature was contributed by a community member.
 Finally, we have built-in data prefetch support during server-side rendering.
 This is pretty important for all the server-side rendering solutions because up until now, if you try to fetch data on the server, it's tied to your routing system.
 When you visit a route, you have to place your data fetching logic right in the top-level route component or in the route-specific component else it will be skipped.
 This places an unnecessary restriction on where your data fetching logic can be placed at.
 In 2.6, Vue gives you the ability to place your logic anywhere down your component tree.
 And this greatly simplifies the implementations for higher-order solutions for server-side rendering.
 Like Nuxt will be able to leverage this to greatly simplify its async data implementation and remove some restrictions.
 Overall, it will result in a better development experience for server-side rendering apps.

----?image=typescript.jpg&size=auto 80%

-Note: Let's talk about TypeScript!

----

-### TypeScript

-@ul
-- Vue's internal implementation moving to TS
-- Doesn’t affect non-TS experience
-@ulend

-Note: TypeScript has really gained some momentum recently and you might have heard that Vue is moving to TypeScript.
-To clear things here, only the internal implementation is being moved to TypeScript and everything else remains the same.
-Being TypeScript-friendly doesn't affect non-TS users' experience.
-If you are not using TypeScript yet or don't plan to use it, we respect that and you can continue to use Vue as you do today.
-There's absolutely no need to worry about anything!
-The API is gonna work the same with or without TypeScript.

 ---

 ### RFCs?